jpfairbanks/SemanticModels.jl/doc/src/approach.md

 When a new paper or code snippet is ingested by the system, we may need to generate new leaf types for that paper automatically.

+By hooking into the Julia type system we are able to use multidispatch to reprogram existing functions.
+Our approach takes this to the next level by using Cassette.jl contexts and overdubbing to reprogram code to provide new functionality without changing the architecture of the existing software.

 ### User Interface

 Our system is used by expert scientists who want to reduce their time